stackforge/fuel-docs/pages/planning-guide/7000-vcenter-plan.rst

 - Only vCenter versions 5.1 and later are supported
 - It is not possible to specify the vCenter cluster where virtual instances will be launched.
-- Only :ref:`nova-network-term` with FlatDHCP mode is supported in the current version of the integration.
+- :ref:`nova-network-term` with FlatDHCP mode or VLAN manager is supported in the current version of the integration.
 - Each OpenStack environment can support one vCenter cluster.
 - :ref:`security-groups-term` are not supported.